go-pg/docs/docs/zfs.md

 storage to `EXTERNAL`.
 But it does not make much difference:

 - LZ4 is fast.
-- Both LZ4 and ZSTD has special logic which skips incompressible (already compressed) parts of data.
+- Both LZ4 and ZSTD have special logic to skip incompressible (already compressed) parts of data.

 ### logbias=latency